 - Protection: the fort has no defined buffer zone - Structural instability: the castle shows various signs of structural weaknesses and possible collapse such as the walkway atop the east block - Long-term stabilisation plan: a long-term stabilisation plan for the castle is absent - Short-term repairs: the castle shows some signs of decay and deterioration that require immediate fixes.
-These include separating wall plasters, defective ironmongery, dilapidated windows and doors, rotted timber floors - Incorrect interventions: several incorrect interventions such as the use of cement expansion, hotel and iconic projects being implemented at the site.
-The physical fabric which is directly associated mortar and other modern materials are evident on the component
+These include separating wall plasters, defective ironmongery, dilapidated windows and doors, rotted timber floors at the site.
+The physical fabric